Personal Manifesto

 On Truth

 Truth is not a standard I hold myself to.
-It is the ground I stand on.
-When I speak from that ground, I do not need to choose honesty.
-It simply moves through me without obstruction.
+No, it is the ground I stand on.
+When I speak from that ground, I do not need to choose honesty or to be honest.
+Truth moves through me without obstruction.

 I am not interested in being right.
 I am interested in being real.